rhmaxdotorg/pulsechain-validator/README.md

 **IMPORTANT things to do AFTER RUNNING THIS SCRIPT to complete the node setup**

-1) Generate validator keys with deposit tool, import them into lighthouse and make your 32m tPLS deposit on the launchpad
+1) Generate validator keys with deposit tool and import them into lighthouse

 Note: generate your keys on a different, secure machine (NOT on the validator server) and transfer them over for import